syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 ![Render drop down list component with image](../images/editing/dropdown-with-image.png)

-### Render Multiple columns in DropDownList control
+### Render Multiple columns in DropDownList component

-The Syncfusion Grid allows you to render a DropDownList control within the Grid's edit form for a specific column.
+The Syncfusion Grid allows you to render a DropDownList component within the Grid's edit form for a specific column.
 This feature is particularly useful when you want to display more detailed information for each item in the dropdown list during editing a specific column.

 To render a DropDownList in the edit form, you need to define a cell edit template for the column using `Edit` property.
 The `Edit` property specifies the cell edit template that used  as an editor for a particular column.

 The DropDownList has been provided with several options to customize each list item, group title, selected value, header, and footer element.
-By default, list items can be rendered as a single column in the DropDownList control.
+By default, list items can be rendered as a single column in the DropDownList component.
 Instead of this, multiple columns can be rendered.
-This can be achieved by using the [HeaderTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_HeaderTemplate) and [ItemTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_ItemTemplate) properties of the DropDownList control.
+This can be achieved by using the [HeaderTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_HeaderTemplate) and [ItemTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_ItemTemplate) properties of the DropDownList component.

-The following example demonstrates how to render a DropDownList control with multiple columns within in the **ShipCountry** column.
+The following example demonstrates how to render a DropDownList component with multiple columns within in the **ShipCountry** column.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}